lamini-ai/lamini-examples/rag.md

 1. :mag: Retrieval - Scan the knowledge base to retrieve info relevant to the user prompt.
 Ex.
    - User prompt `"Have we invested in any generative AI companies in the past year?"`
    - RAG searches the user's knowledge base, which includes the company's internal documents to retrieve information relevant to the prompt, such as the recipent companies, funding amounts, equity stakes, investments dates, and key personnel involved.
-2. :books: :heavy_plus_sign: :books: Augmentation - Augment the prompt with the retrieved data from step 1.
+2. :books: :heavy_plus_sign: :books: Augmentation - Augment the prompt with the retrieved info from step 1.
 Ex.
 3. :magic_wand: Generation - Generate a well-informed response for the prompt from step 2.
 Ex.
    - ```
      Yes, in the past year, we invested in two generative AI companies.
      Investment to Super Piped Piper in Palo Alto was led by Russe H. from the series A team and concluded in Mar 2, 2023, for $1,000,000 and 10% equity.
-Super Piped Piper focuses on ensuring responsible deployment of AI models.
+Super Piped Piper focuses on ensuring responsible deployment of generative AI models.
      Details can be found in https://my_company.com/private_docs/piped_piper
      Investment to SeeFood in Palo Alto was led by Erlich B. from the seed round team and concluded in Oct 1, 2023, for $10,000,000 and 25% equity.
 SeeFood uses AI to